aamct2/cooking-blog/README.md

 ## Deployment

-This site is deployed on commits to `master` via GitHub Actions to GitHub Pages on the `gh-pages` branch.
+This site is deployed on commits to `trunk` via GitHub Actions to GitHub Pages on the `gh-pages` branch.

 ## License